Servings: 30 cookies serving(s)

 - Sprinkle over the flour, flax, millet (or sunflower seeds), baking soda, baking powder and salt.
 Stir to combine.

 - Stir in rolled oats then chocolate chips, dried cranberries, coconut and pumpkin seeds.

 - Drop by spoonful onto a parchment lined baking sheet.
-Press the tops lightly with the bottom of a glass
+Press the tops lightly with a fork or the bottom of a glass

 - Bake at 350 F for 12-14 minutes

 Nutritional info: Per cookie.

 - Calories: 162

 - Saturated Fat: 4.7 g